blclo/DeepLearningInComputerVision/P1_2_WasteManagment/README.md

 3. Apply the model on the test images and implement non-maximum suppresion and Intersection over Union (IoU).
 4. Evaluate the object detection performance using standard metrics

+### Length of datasets
+- The length of the train dataset is 1050 images and 140638 region proposals, also known as crops.
+- The length of the val dataset is 225 images and 29151 region proposals.
+- The length of the test dataset is 225 images and 23224 region proposals.

 ### Results
+Results in training show an accuracy of 31.93% after including the augmented crops of the ground truth proposals - combating the dataset unbalance.
+A similar accuracy is obtained through validation - 29.34%.
+The testing split obtains an accuracy of 90.03%.

 For the visual representation of the results it was necessary to display the image together with its ground truth proposals, and the region proposals classifed to have a positive label.

 In order to do this a dictionary was included in the **create_rp_dataset.py** file.
 This dictionary contains the following: